microsoft/presidio/docs/deployment-samples/deploy-to-app-service.md

 # Deploy presidio services to an Azure App Service

 Presidio containers can be hosted on an Azure App Service.
-Follow the provided script to se up an app service for each of the presidio services (analyzer and anonymizer).
+Follow the provided script to set up an app service for each of the presidio services (analyzer and anonymizer).

 ## Basic setup